aejensen/computing-biostat-ucph/README.md

 the parallelization - se example later.

-You should be **aware** that some R packages will automatically spawn a lot of threds eventhough you're only executing a single job.
+You should be **aware** that some R packages will automatically spawn a lot of threads even though you're only executing a single job.
-This is e.g. the case for the keras-packages and other stuff depending on TensorFlow. **[TODO: We are still trying to understand this]**
+This is e.g., the case for the keras packages and other stuff depending on TensorFlow and numpy in Python.

+**[TODO: We are still trying to understand how this works]**

 # Usage

 ## Connect to server

-Connect to the UCPH domain through a VN connection unless you are at work (CSS) and use a connection with a cable in the wall.
+Connect to the UCPH domain through a VPN connection unless you are at work (CSS) and use a connection with a cable in the wall.
 On linux, macOS and Windows you can connect from terminal using ssh, e.g.,